 In order to be college and career ready, the Gates-Chili science department STRONGLY ENCOURAGES all students to enroll in four years of science, consisting of the four CORE science classes (Physics, Earth Science, Chemistry, and Biology).
-These courses each culminate with the NYS Regents examination and require students to complete 1200 minutes of documented laboratory work.
+These courses each culminate with the NYS Regents examination and require successful completion of 1200 minutes of documented laboratory work.

-Physical Setting/Earth Science R
+Physical Setting/Earth Science R Full Year Course 1 Unit